Improving the Utility of Differentially Private Clustering through Dynamical Processing: Introduction

-\IEEEPARstart{D}{ifferential} privacy (DP) provides a mathematical guarantee which can prevent the leakage of personal information from the outputs of the algorithms.
-DP has been successfully applied to various algorithms, from simple histogram queries \cite{kellaris2018engineering} to complex neural networks \cite{acs2018differentially}.
-To achieve DP, randomness should be added to the original algorithm, which generally degrades the performance.
-Therefore, studies on differentially private machine learning aim to preserve the performance of the algorithms as high as possible at the same level of privacy protection \cite{zhu2017differentially}.
+Machine learning algorithms can inadvertently expose sensitive information about individuals used for training.
+Differential privacy (DP) offers a mathematical guarantee to prevent the leakage of personal information from algorithm outputs, although it often comes at the cost of reduced algorithm performance.
+Consequently, research in differentially private machine learning focuses on maintaining algorithm performance while ensuring privacy.

-Clustering is widely applied in various real-world applications, such as recommendation \cite{shepitsen2008personalized}, marketing \cite{huang2007marketing}, fraud detection \cite{sabau2012survey}, and image segmentation \cite{chuang2006fuzzy}.
-Despite its importance, there have been few studies on differentially private clustering, compared to supervised learning.
-Existing studies focus on relatively simple methods such as k-means clustering \cite{su2016differentially, yu2016outlier, xia2020distributed} or mixture of Gaussians (MoGs) \cite{park2017dp, kamath2019differentially, pathak2012large}.
-Those methods are simple yet effective but have a limitation that they cannot express complex, nonconvex cluster structures well.
+Clustering is widely used in applications like recommendation systems, marketing, and fraud detection, where protecting customer information is crucial \citep{ribero2022federating,chatterjee2024digital}.
+However, differentially private clustering has received less attention compared to supervised learning.
+Existing studies primarily address simple methods such as k-means clustering \citep{epasto2024k,li2024gapbas} and mixtures of Gaussians (MoGs) \citep{park2017dp, li2022privacy,afzali2024mixtures}, which struggle to represent complex, nonconvex cluster structures.

-\cite{lee2009dynamic} applied Morse theory to improve the clustering performance of non-private support vector-based clustering algorithms.
-By utilizing Morse theory, their method has strength in capturing arbitrary cluster shapes.
-However, nonlinear support vector machines suffer in extending to a differentially private algorithm, because calculating the kernel function in their inference phase requires a set of support vectors, which is a part of training data.
+Inspired by Morse theory from differential topology, Morse clustering remains an active area of research \citep{strazzeri2022possibility, pandey2022morse}. \cite{lee2009dynamic} applied Morse theory to enhance the performance of non-private support vector-based clustering algorithms.
+However, applying DP to their method is challenging because calculating the kernel function during inference requires support vectors from the training data.

-To address the limitations of the previous works, in this study we propose a method to extend the existing differentially private clustering algorithms to capture more sophisticated clusters by applying Morse theory.
-Specifically, we utilize MoG models which do not require any information about training data after the density function is estimated.
-From the MoG density function obtained as a result of differentially private clustering, we build an associated dynamical system with which we can connect the convex sub-clusters.
-The theoretical results demonstrate that the dynamical processing is essentially DP-friendly, hence the proposed method does not incur additional privacy loss on the existing clustering method.
+This study addresses these limitations by applying Morse theory to enhance differentially private clustering algorithms.
+Our method leverages MoG models, which do not require training data once the density function is estimated.
+From the MoG density function obtained through differentially private clustering, we build an associated dynamical system and construct a weighted graph to connect Gaussian sub-clusters, effectively representing complex clusters through the merging of sub-clusters.